On Canonical Sandpile Actions of Embedded Graphs

 A \emph{ribbon digraph} $D$ is a digraph together with a cyclic ordering of the (in- and out-) edges incident to $v$ for each vertex $v$.
-For a vertex $v$, and incident edge $vu$, we denote the edge following $vu$ at $v$ by $\next(v,vu)$.
-Here, the orientation of $vu$ can be anything, and also for $\next(v,vu)$.
+For a vertex $v$, and incident edge $e$, we denote the edge following $e$ at $v$ by $\nex(v,e)$.
+Here, the orientation of $e$ can be anything and also for $\nex(v,e)$.

 It is well known, that for each ribbon digraph $D$, one can construct a closed orientable surface $\Sigma$ such that $D$ is cellularly embedded in $\Sigma$, and the positive orientation around each vertex of $D$ induces the ribbon structure (see for example \cite{Thomassen_embeddings}).
-We will alternatively use the abtract or the embeding viewpoint.
+We will alternatively use the abstract or the embedding viewpoint.

-A digraph $D$ is Eulerian if the in-degree agrees with the out-degree for each vertex.
+A digraph $D$ is \emph{Eulerian} if the in-degree agrees with the out-degree for each vertex.
 An Eulerian ribbon digraph is \emph{balanced}, if around each vertex, the in- and the out-edges alternate in the cyclic order.